-Natural Channel Design involves techniques to restore or replicate fluvial geomorphic forms, functions and processes of a stream channel through field geomorphic assessment, conceptual design and detail design.
-It is an application of fluvial geomorphology to design and construct stable channels that do not aggrade or degrade over time and to maximize stream functions given site constraints, which supports aquatic and riparian ecosystems of composition and quality.
+Natural Channel Design (NCD) involves techniques to restore or replicate fluvial geomorphic forms, functions and processes of a stream channel through field geomorphic assessment, conceptual design and detail design.
+NCD is the application of fluvial geomorphology to design and construct stable channels that do not aggrade or degrade over time.
+This will maximize stream functions given site constraints, which supports aquatic and riparian ecosystems of composition and quality.
 NCD uses hydrology, hydraulic and fluvial geomorphic responses, bankfull and/or reference reach parameters to determine design parameters through utilizing complex and inter-related processes of aquatic and riparian ecosystem.
-The AHYDTECH staff has a broad knowledge and experience in conceptual and detail design of natural channel system.
+The AHYDTECH staff possesses a broad knowledge and extensive experience in conceptual and detail design of natural channel system.

 Rivers and streams have natural fluvial processes to migrate in lateral and longitudinal directions.
-The meander belt width assessment is a technique for planning and determining hazard limits for managing the risk of life and property due to river erosion and migration.
+The Meander Belt Width Assessment is a technique for planning and determining hazard limits for managing the risk of life and property due to river erosion and migration.
 The meander belt assessment includes reach delineation, planform determination and meandering geometry assessment.
-It is applied for Subwatershed Studies, SWM Development Limit, Watercourse Re-naturalization, Bridge/Culvert Replacement or Installation and Municipal Infrastructure Installation.
+This technique is applied in Subwatershed Studies, SWM Development Limit studies, Watercourse Re-naturalization, Bridge/Culvert Replacement and Installation and Municipal Infrastructure Installation applications.
 If historic aerial photographs are available, the 100-year migration rate is determined to estimate the erosion setback.
 AHYDTECH has extensive experience in Mender Belt width and Erosion Hazard Limit Assessment in the southern Ontario.

 Field geomorphic survey and assessment are conducted to classify existing stream type and to delineate reaches based on physical parameters such as landform, land use, geological features, floodplain, channel dimensions, sediment sizes, bed forms, and slope.
-Rapid field assessments (RGA, RSAT) are qualitative techniques based on the presence and (or) absence of key indicators of channel instability, and ecological health and function of a stream.
+Rapid field assessments (RGA, RSAT) are qualitative techniques based on the presence and/or the absence of key indicators of channel instability, and ecological health and function of a stream.
 These techniques are applied to understand the existing geomorphic conditions and to do detail geomorphic assessment.
 Field data collection also includes topographic survey, stream erosion measurement and flow monitoring.
-AHYDTECH staff has experience in the stream field data collection including topographic survey, rapid assessment, erosion measurement and flow monitoring.
+AHYDTECH employees possess experience in stream field data collection including topographic survey, rapid assessment, erosion measurement and flow monitoring.